Abstraction (computer science): Manual data abstraction

-Abstraction in object oriented programming
+Abstraction in object-oriented programming

 In object-oriented programming theory, abstraction involves the facility to define objects that represent abstract "actors" that can perform work, report on and change their state, and "communicate" with other objects in the system.
 The term encapsulation refers to the hiding of state details, but extending the concept of data type from earlier programming languages to associate behavior most strongly with the data, and standardizing the way that different data types interact, is the beginning of abstraction.
 When abstraction proceeds into the operations defined, enabling objects of different types to be substituted, it is called polymorphism.
 When it proceeds in the opposite direction, inside the types or classes, structuring them to simplify a complex set of relationships, it is called delegation or inheritance.

-Various object-oriented programming languages offer similar facilities for abstraction, all to support a general strategy of polymorphism in object-oriented programming, which includes the substitution of one type for another in the same or similar role.
-Although not as generally supported, a configuration or image or package may predetermine a great many of these bindings at compile-time, link-time, or loadtime.
+Various object-oriented programming languages offer similar facilities for abstraction, all to support a general strategy of polymorphism in object-oriented programming, which includes the substitution of one data type for another in the same or similar role.
+Although not as generally supported, a configuration or image or package may predetermine a great many of these bindings at compile time, link time, or load time.
 This would leave only a minimum of such bindings to change at run-time.

 Common Lisp Object System or Self, for example, feature less of a class-instance distinction and more use of delegation for polymorphism.
 Individual objects and functions are abstracted more flexibly to better fit with a shared functional heritage from Lisp.

 C++ exemplifies another extreme: it relies heavily on templates and overloading and other static bindings at compile-time, which in turn has certain flexibility problems.

 Although these examples offer alternate strategies for achieving the same abstraction, they do not fundamentally alter the need to support abstract nouns in code – all programming relies on an ability to abstract verbs as functions, nouns as data structures, and either as processes.

 Consider for example a sample Java fragment to represent some common farm "animals" to a level of abstraction suitable to model simple aspects of their hunger and feeding.
 It defines an Animal class to represent both the state of the animal and its functions: